Your Planting Zone is:

 The Pink Weigela shrub is one of the most popular plants to grow in a garden.
 It grows best in hardiness zones 4 to 8, though some cultivars can grow either north or south of these zones.
 The benefits of this plant in the landscape depend on its habit and how tall it grows, as varieties can grow from 1 to 8 feet tall with a spread of up to 6 feet.
 The smaller varieties, which are low and grow in mounds, can be planted in smaller areas along the edges of walkways.

 One can add them to rock gardens.
-The taller varieties can form the backstories of herbaceous borders; be used in a hedge; be planted near maple trees; be used as part of a perennial or bulb garden, or be planted alone as an eye-catching specimen plant.
+The taller varieties can form the backstories of herbaceous borders, be used as a hedge, be planted near maple trees, be part of a perennial or bulb garden, or be planted alone as an eye-catching specimen plant.

-These shrubs are members of the rose family.
-Most of these plants are deciduous shrubs that lose their leaves in the fall.
+These are members of the rose family.
+Most of these plants are deciduous bushes that lose their leaves in the fall.
 The leaves are small and serrated.
 Some bushes have red or orange fall colors and graceful, arching branches that bear clusters or corymbs of flowers on new wood.

 The flowers of taller varieties look splendidly cascading over walls or fences.
-Some shrubs bloom in the spring, while others flourish in the summer.
-Other benefits of these shrubs are that they increase, so the owner doesn't have to wait for years before blossoms appear, and they have a long blooming season.
+Some bushes bloom in the spring, while others flourish in the summer.
+Other benefits of these bushes are that they increase, so the owner doesn't have to wait for years before blossoms appear, and they have a long blooming season.

-This shrub is a gorgeous addition to any property.
-The shrub is elegant and has branches that look lovely throughout the seasons.
-The foliage is appealing, and the blooms are beyond beautiful in pretty shades.
-Something feminine and balancing about the plant creates a unique harmony in landscaping design.
+This bush is a gorgeous addition to any property.
+The bush is elegant and has branches that look lovely throughout the seasons.
+The foliage is appealing, and the blooms are beautiful in pretty shades.
+Something feminine and balanced about the plant creates a unique harmony in landscaping design.

-This shrub is easy to grow, not fussy about the soil type they are planted in, and doesn't appear to be affected by pest problems.
+This bush is easy to grow, is not fussy about the soil type it is planted in, and appears okay with pest problems.
 Even deer are not very interested in nibbling on the plant.
-The shrub thrives in locations with more sun than shade and does well in USDA zones 4-8.
+The bush thrives in locations with more sun than shade and does well in U.S.D.A. zones 4-8.

 The only thing the property owner needs to do is a little pruning.
-Besides that, this shrub does its job and adds a romantic touch to the landscape.
+This bush does its job and adds a romantic touch to the landscape.

-When it comes to purchasing this pretty plant, it offers several options to the homeowner.
+When purchasing this pretty plan, the homeowner has several options.
 For example, there is more than one-size-fits-all.
-The shrub can be used in landscaping in a bedding display.
-This kind of low-spreading variety can grace a sloping area or accentuate a flower bed.
+The bush can be used in landscaping in a bedding display.
+The low-spreading variety can grace a sloping area or accentuate a flower bed.

-Also, it is available in a dwarf variety for containers in small yards or planted as edging along pathways.
-The pink-hued beauty also comes in varieties ideal for large-scale landscapes and can be used as attractive hedging for privacy or coupled with companion plants that create a lovely focus on the garden.
+Also, Pink Weigela is available in a dwarf variety for containers in small yards or planted as edging along pathways.
+The rose-hued beauty also comes in varieties ideal for large-scale landscapes and can be used as attractive hedging for privacy or coupled with companion plants that create a lovely focus on the garden.

-Wherever this shrub is placed, the eye follows, and it can create a stunning pathway throughout a property.
+Wherever this bush is placed, the eye follows, and it can create a stunning pathway throughout a property.

-The pink-colored shrub is not only appealing to human beings, but the plant also attracts delicate interest to a property.
-Both hummingbirds and butterflies enjoy flitting around the plant's bell-shaped bounty of flowers and indulging in the sweet nectar they produce.
+The rose-colored bush appeals to humans and attracts delicate interest to a property.
+Hummingbirds and butterflies enjoy flitting around the plant's bell-shaped bounty of flowers and indulging in the nectar they produce.

-This shrub can generally reach 6 feet tall and bloom abundantly throughout late spring and early fall.
+This bush can generally reach 6 feet tall and bloom abundantly throughout late spring and early fall.

 It's not an intimidating plant that requires a long list of must-dos.
-It is a hardy shrub that offers low maintenance to the property owner.
-It's genuinely a shrub that lets every landscape come alive.
+It is a hardy bush that offers low maintenance to the property owner.
+It's genuinely a bush that lets every landscape come alive.

 The best time to plant this bush is in the spring in colder climates and the fall in warmer climates.
-Planting the shrub in the fall lets it establish itself without having to endure the heat and drought of summer in a warm area of the country.
-If there's more than one bush, they need to be planted between 2 and 15 feet apart, depending on how big the shrub is going to get and whether the gardener wants the shrubs to form a hedge.
+Planting the bush in the fall lets it establish itself without having to endure the heat and drought of summer in a warm area of the country.
+If there's more than one bush, they need to be planted between 2 and 15 feet apart, depending on how big the bush will get and whether the gardener wants the bushes to form a hedge.

 Pink Weigela grows best in full sun, though some can do well in partial shade.
-They should be planted where they get at least six hours of sun.
-These plants aren't fussy about soil as long as it is well-draining.
-One should keep the shrub from standing on wet ground.
+It should be planted where it gets at least six hours of sun.
+These plants are delicate with soil as long as it is well-draining.
+One should keep the bush from standing on wet ground.
 Pruning should be done while the plants are dormant.